THE RADAR SITE:

 Dose from an External Point Source

 The form here is much like our standard equation, with some modifications.
 Effective doses calculated at 1 m from the point source are used to calculate the dose at other distances, assuming no shielding.
-For distances less than 0.5 m, the calculation is subject to large errors.
-For distances less than 0.2 m, the equation should not be used.
 The equation is:

 The product of activity and time (A x t) gives the number of disintegrations (NS), and the source strength (given in the conversion factor, CF) is normalized to a unit amount of area (on the surface of a sphere of radius d surrounding the source).
 Further details, and our recommended dose factors and some attenuation factors for many radionuclides can be found in the following document: External Point Source